Designing for Emotional Wellbeing: The Power of Both/And

 Chapel Pointe, Hudsonville, Michigan

-The images of another Aspen project, below, illustrate another approach to the same concept.
+The images of another Aspen project, Waypoint Church, illustrate another approach to the same concept.
 Many churches may not back up to a wooded lot or have an ample outdoor space to tap into, but even if you don't have a beautiful site to play with, connections between indoor and outdoor are still attainable and valuable in the subtle way they can impact our emotional health.

 Waypoint Church, St. Charles, Missouri

 Architecture benefits from interplay with art.
 In the concept below, the natural environment is fully integrated into the built space.
 The open walls and surrounding shrubs exist together and create that reciprocity between structure and the natural world.